nasa/fprime/Os/Pthreads/docs/sdd.md

 1. **Send and Receive**: Test successful send and receive from a blocking queue.

-2. **Blocking Receive on Empty**: Test blocking behavior for receiveing on an empty queue.
+2. **Blocking Receive on Empty**: Test blocking behavior for receiving on an empty queue.

 3. **Non-blocking Send on Full**: Test non-blocking behavior for sending to a full queue.